tomlukeprogarm/tdd-bobs-bagels/README.md

 As a member of the public
 So that I can maintain my sanity
 I'd like to know if I try to remove an item that doesn't exist in my basket.
-In the same way, I want to know if I try to add an item with the same ID already in my basket.
 ```
 ---
 ```